 How thick are Toyota brake pads?

-The thickness of Toyota brake pads can vary depending on the model and year of the vehicle.
-However, most Toyota brake pads generally have a thickness of:
+The standard thickness of Toyota brake pads can vary depending on the specific model and year of the vehicle.
+However, a general guideline is that the brake pads on most Toyota models have an initial thickness of around 10-12 millimeters (mm) when new.
+This thickness is essential for providing the necessary braking power and ensuring a smooth, responsive braking experience.

 What is the minimum brake pad thickness for Toyota?